 But What if it Hurts?
 What if I Really Am Scared?

 Okay, the reality is childbirth usually hurts.
 Some women have pain-free births, but most feel some pain.
 Can you still have a great birth experience?

 All of my labors have had pain.
 I feel like all of my births were good births (and all natural labors), but my fourth, fifth, and sixth babies were really great experiences.
 Why were their births different?

-With Galen, Honor, and Corwin I figured out that it really didn’t matter how much childbirth hurts.
-It didn’t really matter if I was a little scared of the pain (and yes, even after all my babies, the thought of labor is still a little scary).
+With Galen, Honor, Corwin, and Sadie I figured out that it really didn't matter how much childbirth hurts.
+It didn't really matter if I was a little scared of the pain (and yes, even after all my babies, the thought of labor is still a little scary).

 I did work through my biggest fears (like worry about a c-section).
 But the biggest change for me was realizing I could practice birth skills before labor — skills that would help me handle labor and birth (even if it hurt)!

 You can learn the same skills (believe me, I'm not remarkable in any way).
 These skills work together with what you've learned in your childbirth classes or through your pregnancy and birth books.
 They help you to help your baby's efforts to be born.
 Imagine knowing how to get your labor going again, even if it seems “stalled.”
 Imagine knowing how to handle a contraction confidently, even if it's painful.
 Imagine knowing that you can calm down and get in control again, even if you lose it during one of your contractions!